Harare: Green spaces

 Other sites near the City of Harare include Lake Chivero Dam and Recreational Park, Epworth's balancing rocks, Ewanrigg Botanical Gardens, Domboshava National Monument, Lion and Cheetah Park, and Vaughn Animal Sanctuary.

 Places of worship

 Most places of worship in Harare are Christian churches and temples.
-Some of the denominations active in Harare, and their associated places of worship, include: Kingdom Prosperity Ministries,Assemblies of God, Baptist Convention of Zimbabwe (Baptist World Alliance), Reformed Church in Zimbabwe (World Communion of Reformed Churches), Church of the Province of Central Africa (Anglican Communion), Roman Catholic Archdiocese of Harare (Catholic Church).
+Some of the denominations active in Harare, and their associated places of worship, include: Kingdom Prosperity Ministries, Assemblies of God, Baptist Convention of Zimbabwe (Baptist World Alliance), Reformed Church in Zimbabwe (World Communion of Reformed Churches), Church of the Province of Central Africa (Anglican Communion), Roman Catholic Archdiocese of Harare (Catholic Church) The United Methodist Church.

 Sister cities

 Harare has co-operation agreements, partnerships, or sister city agreements with the following towns: